Administrative Supplements to Research Grants and Cooperative Agreements

 Administrative supplement requests are not peer reviewed and are reviewed as they are received.
 Please note that supplements are awarded in rare circumstances and based on availability of funds.

-- Administrative Supplement requests may be submitted electronically by the applicant organization via grants.gov/eRA Commons.
-To submit via grants.gov/eRA Commons, please follow the instructions provided in PA-18-591 Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp Clinical Trial Optional)
+Effective July 25, 2020, all supplement applications to existing single and multi-project awards must be submitted electronically through Grants.gov using NIH ASSIST, Grants.gov Workspace, or institutional system-to-system (S2S) solutions.
+To submit please follow the instructions provided in PA-20-272 Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp Clinical Trial Optional)